muratk5n/thirdwave/en/README.md

 ---

+They usually borrow against their stocks in their own companies it seems

 "The wealthiest Americans avoided billions in taxes ..
 America's billionaires have often financed their lavish lifestyles by using their vast fortunes as collateral for loans, which can come with